Parliament of the Central Tibetan Administration: Direct election

 Election to the parliament is open to all Tibetans who are at least 25 years old, and the minimum voting age is 18.
 There are no political parties in the elections.
 Sessions are held twice every year between six month intervals.
 A standing committee of 12 members is in place when the Parliament is not in session, consisting of two members from each traditional region, one member from each religious denomination, and one member who is directly nominated by the Dalai Lama.

 The parliament also helps with organization of local parliaments established in 38 major Tibetan communities.

+On April 26, 2026, Tibetans in 27 countries voted for their parliament-in-exile, the India-based Central Tibetan Administration.
+China condemned the election, calling the CTA a separatist group, amid its broader control over Tibetan affairs.
+The five-year parliament of 45 members represents provinces, religious traditions, and the diaspora, continuing the Dalai Lama's “Middle Way” policy seeking autonomy rather than full independence.